Steel Ball Through Glass Revealed And Explained

 Then he quickly turns the box around, and tilts the box, to let the glass piece drops into his right palm.

-After the trick, at 0:43 to 0:44, he uses the right palm of his hand to push the glass piece back into the box.
+After the trick, at 0:43 to 0:44, his right palm pushes the glass piece back into the box.

-Before he opens the box, at 0:46, he uses his right thumb to push the pivot door down to its original position.
+Before he opens the box, at 0:46, his right thumb pushes the pivot door down to its original position.

-The next video clip, at 0:58, the magician uses his right hand index finger together with his thumb to get the pivoted door to open, just before he closes the cover.
+The next video clip, at 0:58, the magician’s right index finger together with his thumb pushes down the pivoted door to open it, just before he closes the cover.

-Once the trick is over, at 1:26 he tilts the box forward to drop the glass back into the box, and then uses his right thumb to close the pivot door.
+Once the trick is over, at 1:26 he tilts the box forward to drop the glass back into the box.

 He does this with one smooth move to get the glass piece safely drop back to bottom of the box.